 If you are working with raised beds, keep in mind you do not want them to be gigantic!
 Our goal was to not have to step into the raised bed to tend to our plants.

 So if you have difficulty reaching across it, or the raised bed is located along a fence-line, try not to exceed 30″ or about 3 feet.
 Your back with thank you!
 If you have a group of raised beds, allow space to mow in-between.

 7. Not Utilizing Water Sources

 If you have a small yard, chances are your sprinkler will water your entire garden in a snap.
-However, if you are planting over a large area, be aware of where the water source is on your property, and plant accordingly.
+If you don't have a sprinkler you might want to check out a Gilmour Sprinkler However, if you are planting over a large area, be aware of where the water source is on your property, and plant accordingly.

 Watering all spring and summer with watering cans is time consuming and unnecessary.
 Plan your garden within reach of the hose and sprinkler, even if it's not your first pick on location.

 For this year, we are past the freezes in my area, but friends in the norther states are still seeing snow!
 You can start seedlings indoors multiple ways, including egg cartons, a mini greenhouse in ventilated 2 L coke bottles (washed/clear), and even recycled toilet paper rolls.
 Or, pick up a seed starter tray from Dollar Tree or Walmart.
 Pay attention to package inserts on seeds for when to plant.